Little Island at Pier 55: Legal issues

-The project still faced legal issues from the DEC, over a disputed environmental permit, and from the USACE, over allegations that the plans violated the Clean Water Act.
+The project still faced legal issues from the DEC, over a disputed environmental permit, and from the USACE, over allegations that the plans violated the federal Clean Water Act.
 The USACE had approved a permit by March 2017, when a United States District Court judge ruled that the permit was invalid because it had failed to consider the proposed park's impact on a nearby wildlife sanctuary.
 The project's costs had reached $200 million by then, and the work had to be halted.
 In June 2017, the USACE issued a permit for the park's construction after plans were slightly modified.
+The City Club filed a complaint the next month, opposing the changes to the permit.
 The continuing dispute between the City Club and Pier 55 developers led New York City Mayor Bill de Blasio to request that Durst stop funding the lawsuits against the park.